Jordan Peele: 2017–present: Filmmaking

-In early 2018 Peele announced his intention to retire from acting, stating in an interview with CBS "Acting is just nowhere near as fun for me as directing".
+In early 2018, Peele announced his intention to retire from acting, stating in an interview with CBS "Acting is just nowhere near as fun for me as directing".
 In 2018, Peele co-created the TBS comedy series The Last O.G., starring Tracy Morgan and Tiffany Haddish.
 Also in 2018, Peele co-produced the Spike Lee film, BlacKkKlansman which was released to critical acclaim and was a box office success.
 The film received six nominations at the 91st Academy Awards including the Best Picture nomination for Peele.
 On June 28, 2018, it was announced that YouTube Premium would be releasing Weird City, co-created by Peele and Charlie Sanders.
 The show was released on February 13, 2019, to critical acclaim.
 On April 5, 2018, it was announced that Amazon Video had given a four-episode order for Lorena, a docuseries about Lorena Bobbitt.
 The series was set to be directed by Joshua Rofé who would also executive produce alongside Peele, Win Rosenfeld, Steven J. Berger, Jenna Santoianni, and Tom Lesinski.
 Production companies involved with the series include Monkeypaw Productions, Sonar Entertainment, and Number 19.
 It ultimately premiered on February 15, 2019.

 Peele's second film as director was Us, a horror-thriller film which he also wrote and produced, starring Lupita Nyong'o, Winston Duke, Elisabeth Moss, and Tim Heidecker.
 After having its world premiere on March 8, the film was released in the United States on March 22, 2019, by Universal Pictures, Monkeypaw Productions, and QC Entertainment.
 Peele developed and is narrator for the science fiction web television series The Twilight Zone, the third revival of the original 1959–64 anthology series that aired on CBS, for CBS All Access.
 The show premiered on April 1, 2019, with Peele, Simon Kinberg and Marco Ramirez as executive producers.
 In February 2020, Peele produced a 10-episode series about hunting down Nazis called Hunters.
 Peele produced the HBO series Lovecraft Country written by Underground co-creator Misha Green.

 Peele co-produced and co-wrote the 2021 sequel to Candyman, through his Monkeypaw Productions, of which Candyman star Tony Todd stated in a 2018 interview with Nightmare on Film Street, "I'd rather have him do it, someone with intelligence, who's going to be thoughtful and dig into the whole racial makeup of who Candyman is and why he existed in the first place."
-Universal and MGM partnered with Win Rosenfeld to co-produce the film with Peele, and Nia DaCosta directed.
-The new Candyman serves as a "spiritual sequel", taking place back in the gentrified Cabrini Green, where housing projects once stood in Chicago.
-After multiple delays, the movie was theatrically released on August 27, 2021, to positive reviews.
+Universal and MGM collaborated with Win Rosenfeld to co-produce the film with Peele, and Nia DaCosta directed.
+The new Candyman serves as a "spiritual sequel", taking place back in the Chicago Cabrini Green housing projects, which subsequently underwent gentrification.
+After multiple delays, the film was theatrically released on August 27, 2021, to positive reviews.